The Best Concealers for Lash Extensions

 What we didn’t: It tended to crease on drier skin types.
 And the pot is a bit annoying to deal with—especially if you have longer nails.

 Too Faced Born This Way

 Best all around

-This concealer was the overall favourite during our test, and favoured by our testers with dry, oily, and combination skin alike!
-The oil-free formula gives full coverage, easily hiding dark circles and blemishes.
-Formulated with hydrating coconut water, this liquid concealer manages to stay smooth on dry skin, and still provide a velvety finish on oily complexions.
-Most importantly, you won’t have to worry about oils sticking to your lash line and breaking down your adhesive bonds.
-Use to prep eyelids for shadow, and camouflage under-eye circles with no regrets.
-And it comes in 16 tones!
+This concealer was a crowd favourite during our test, and loved by testers with oily, dry, and combination skin alike!
+This liquid concealer gives full coverage, making it perfect for hiding dark circles and blemishes.
+Formulated with hydrating coconut water, this oil-free concealer manages to both stay smooth on dry skin, and maintain a velvety finish on oily complexions.
+Most importantly, you don’t have to worry about oils clogging up your lash line and breaking down your lash adhesive.
+Use to prep eyelids and cover up under-eye circles with no regrets.
+Plus it comes in 16 colours!

 What we loved: The hydration, and the finish.
-Dab it onto the highest points of your cheek bones for a radiant finish that is the perfect compromise between matte and dewey.
+Apply it to the tops of your cheek bones for a radiant finish that is the perfect distance between matte and dewey.